 50 euros extra to have her leave me alone felt like a decent compromise at that point so I paid for the car – with full coverage – and was shepherded boisterously down into the garage by a portly Catalonian.
 And that’s where I got the first glimpse of my little red beauty.
 She was a funny looking car, but spanking new and the first SMART car I’d ever driven.
 It was time to hit the open road.

 After scarfing down a quick cheeseburger and a cold can of Fanta at a Chinese-run Hamburguesia, I made my way over to the AD Hostel.
-A pony-tailed receptionist informed me that although it was 3 hours until check in time there were 13 UNESCO listed Roman remains in Tarragona to keep me busy.
-“The amphitheater was once used for Gladiators!” he exclaimed.
+A pony-tailed receptionist informed me that although it was 3 hours until check-in time there were 13 UNESCO listed Roman remains in Tarragona to keep me busy.
+“The amphitheatre was once used for Gladiators!” he exclaimed.

-A miraculously in tact stone aqueduct protruded from the ground with its unmistakable and eerily perfect series of arches.
+A miraculously intact stone aqueduct protruded from the ground with its unmistakable and eerily perfect series of arches.
 The stout sign next to the path detailed that the Devil’s Bridge was more formally known as Les Ferreres Aqueduct and that it was constructed during the reign of Emperor Augustus, just around the year 0.
-Yes, the year 0.
+Yes, year 0.

 When I left the ancient creation to explore the deeper forest I ran into the hyperkinetic school kids once more.

-“Hey buddy!
-What desk you work on?” asked one of them, a small Catalonian boy with nut brown hair and a mischievous smile.
+“Hey, buddy!
+What desk you work on?” asked one of them, a small Catalonian boy with nut-brown hair and a mischievous smile.
 Before I could answer he asked again, “How much money you make?
-You have girlfriend?
+You have a girlfriend?
 You guys practice….”